 Kura Oncology, Inc. is a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
 Our pipeline consists of small molecule product candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes, and we intend to pair them with molecular or cellular diagnostics to identify those patients most likely to respond to treatment.
+We are conducting clinical trials of three product candidates: ziftomenib, tipifarnib and KO-2806.
+We also have additional programs that are at a discovery stage.
+We own global commercial rights to all of our programs and product candidates.
 We plan to advance our product candidates through a combination of internal development and strategic partnerships while maintaining significant development and commercial rights.